File to QR Code: Share Any File with a Single Scan

 |---|---|---|---|---|

-| PDF Documents | 2–60 MB | Menus, manuals, brochures | PDF QR Code | |
+| PDF Documents | 2–60 MB | Manuals, guides, brochures | PDF QR Code | |

-| Microsoft Word | .doc, .docx | 2–60 MB | Contracts, forms, letters | — |
+| Microsoft Word | .docx | 2–60 MB | Contracts, forms, letters | — |

-| Microsoft Excel | .xls, .xlsx | 2–60 MB | Price lists, schedules, reports | — |
+| Microsoft Excel | .xlsx | 2–60 MB | Price lists, schedules, reports | — |

-| Images | .jpg, .png, .gif | 2–60 MB | Photos, artwork, diagrams | Image QR Code |
+| Images | .jpg, .png, .webp, .avif | 2–60 MB | Photos, artwork, diagrams | Image QR Code |

 | Audio | .mp3, .wav | 2–60 MB | Music, podcasts, voice memos | Audio QR Code |

-| Video | .mp4, .mov | 2–60 MB | Tutorials, promotions, demos | Video QR Code |
+| Video | .mp4, .mov, .webm | 2–60 MB | Tutorials, promotions, demos | Video QR Code |

 *Max file size depends on your plan: Free = 2 MB, Starter = 5 MB, Plus = 10 MB, Pro = 20 MB, Ultra = 60 MB.

-Pro tip: For files you update regularly (product manuals, price lists, menus), always use a dynamic QR code.
+Pro tip: For files you update regularly (product manuals, price lists, catalogs), always use a dynamic QR code.
 You can swap the linked file from your dashboard without changing the printed code.
 For one-time shares (event flyers, wedding programs), a static code works just as well.

 Use cases